mraimi/massieve/README.md

 ## The Massieve pipeline
 - Kafka-Python produces traffic messages to Kafka
-- Spark Stremaing receives message and passes them to MLlib
+- Spark Stremaing receives Kafka messages and passes them to MLlib
-- MLlib writes back to the model and publishes classified records to Redis
+- MLlib writes back to the model and publishes newly classified records to Redis
 - Flask front end dynamically subscribes to Redis channels